mlox/mlox/mlox/mlox_readme.txt

 	output of Wrye Mash, and Reorder Mods++.
  -h|--help
 	print this help.
+ -l|--listversions
+        Use this to list the version numbers parsed from your plugins.
+        The output is in 2 columns, the first is the version from the plugin filename, if present, the second is from the plugin header, if present.
+Naturally, many plugins do not use version numbers so results are spotty.
+This information can be used to write rules using the [VER] predicate.
  -p|--parsedebug
 	Turn on debugging for the rules parser.
 (This can generate a fair amount of output).